adilsaid64/behavior-driven-subscriptions/README.md

 ![Alt Text](6.png)

 - Accuracy: The accuracy score indicates the overall correctness of the model's predictions.
-In your specific problem, an accuracy of 0.6839 means that the model correctly predicts customer subscriptions around 68.39% of the time.
+An accuracy of 0.6839 means that the model correctly predicts customer subscriptions around 68.39% of the time.
 It suggests that the model has moderate predictive power in identifying potential subscribers.

 - Precision: Precision measures the proportion of true positive predictions out of all positive predictions made by the model.
 A precision score of 0.7428 indicates that the model has a relatively high ability to identify true positive cases.
 It suggests that when the model predicts a customer will subscribe, it is accurate around 74.28% of the time.